Coding for Positive Rate in the Source Model Key Agreement Problem

 Theorem~\ref{theoremeq:eps12} is proved in Section~\ref{eq:maintheoremsproof}.
 Positivity of $S(X;Y\|Z)$ for $\epsilon> \epsilon_2$ is derived by using the result of Theorem \ref{gentheoremeq:eps12}.

-Theorem~\ref{theoremeq:eps12} generalizes \cite[Theorems 14 and 15]{MaurerWolf99} which was summarized in Theorem \ref{theoremWolf}.
-In the proof, we show (via the duality theorem for linear programs) that $\epsilon_1$ (of Definition \ref{def:path}) is the same quantity as $1-d_{\emph{ind}}(p_{XY})$ (of Definition \ref{def-Maurer}).
-Observe that Theorem~\ref{theoremeq:eps12} claims $S(X;Y\|Z)>0$ if $\epsilon> \epsilon_2$ for any \emph{arbitrary} pmf $p_{XYZ}$, while \cite[Theorem 14]{MaurerWolf99} considers only the DSBE source.
-In fact, the code used to prove $S(X;Y\|Z)>0$ for general distributions differs from the one used by \cite{MaurerWolf99} for the DSBE source, and utilizes the swapping idea mentioned in the introduction.
-Observe that in Definition \ref{def:path}, because the $x_i$'s and $y_i$'s are distinct in a path, the number of $(x_i,y_i)$ pairs must satisfy $k\leq \min\{|\mathcal{X}|, |\mathcal{Y}|\}$.
-Thus, $\epsilon_1=\epsilon_2$ if $X$ or $Y$ is binary.
-For this special case, the above theorem gives a tight bound on the maximum erasure probability, which is novel.
-We also have $\epsilon_1=\epsilon_2=0$ when $p_{XY}(x^*,y^*)=0$ for some $(x^*,y^*)\in\mathcal{X}\times\mathcal{Y}$.
-This can be seen by starting the path with $x_1=x^*, y_1=y^*$.

-\begin{remark} $I(X;Y)$ is a measure of the correlation of $X$ and $Y$.
-For example, we have $S(X;Y\|Z)=I(X;Y)$ when $Z$ is independent of $(X,Y)$.
-Similarly, the quantities $\epsilon_1$ and $\epsilon_2$ can be used to define measures of correlation.
+\begin{remark} Parameter $1-\epsilon$ quantifies the information leakage to Eve.
+Intuitively speaking, the condition $\epsilon>\epsilon_2$ or $1-\epsilon<1-\epsilon_2$ states that key agreement is possible if the correlation between $X$ and $Y$ (as measured by $1-\epsilon_2$) is larger than the leakage to Eve.
+In fact, the quantities $\epsilon_1$ and $\epsilon_2$ can be used to define measures of correlation.
 For instance, Maurer and Wolf take

 as a measure of correlation.
 We propose

 as yet another measure.
 Observe that $\log F(p_{XY})$ can be expressed in terms of Renyi-divergence of order infinity: